ARE THERE BIBLICAL ALTERNATIVES TO LITIGATION?

 WHERE CAN I LEARN MORE ABOUT CHRISTIAN CONCILIATION?

 The Handbook for Christian Conciliation provides detailed information about Christian conciliation, including frequently asked questions, rules of procedure, a standard of conduct for Christian conciliators and a model conciliation agreement.
-For additional information and guidance on specific situations, contact one of the conciliation ministries listed below.
+Additional information and guidance on specific situations can also be found at the ICC website or you can contact one of the conciliation ministries listed below.

 HOW CAN I ENCOURAGE A CLIENT TO CONSIDER RESOLVING A CONFLICT THROUGH PERSONAL PEACEMAKING OR CHRISTIAN CONCILIATION?